Behind the Sun (Red Hot Chili Peppers song)

-"Behind the Sun" is a song by the Red Hot Chili Peppers from their 1987 album, The Uplift Mofo Party Plan although was not released as a single until 1992 when it was used to promote the band's What Hits!? compilation album.
-The song charted at number 7 on the US Billboard Modern Rock Tracks chart and in New Zealand as well as number 37 on the Australian ARIA Singles Chart.
+"Behind the Sun" is a song by the Red Hot Chili Peppers from their 1987 album, The Uplift Mofo Party Plan.
+It was not released as a single until 1992 when it was used to promote the band's What Hits!? compilation album.
+The song charted at number 7 on the US Billboard Modern Rock Tracks chart and in New Zealand, as well as number 37 on the Australian ARIA Singles Chart.

 Background

-The band had originally wanted to release the song as a single back in 1987 however the label refused to release it because they felt it was too melodic and didn't represent the band's sound.
+The band had originally wanted to release the song as a single back in 1987, however the label refused to release it because they felt it was too melodic and didn't represent the band's sound.
 It would not be released as a single until 1992 to promote the What Hits!? compilation album, a hits package EMI released to cash in on the band's newfound major label mainstream success thanks to their album Blood Sugar Sex Magik and the hit ballad, "Under the Bridge".

+The song is the only song from the Slovak era to have made it to the charts (although it was released after his death).
+Slovak's brother (James Slovak) named Hillel's biography Behind the Sun.
+During March 2012, The Weather Channel began using an instrumental demo version of the song as background music for its Local on the 8s segments.